tcj9/pikpix/README.md

 # PikPix

-A command-line tool to convert image formats with optional compression and metadata stripping, built with Node.js, Sharp and Commander.
+A command-line tool to convert image formats with optional compression, built with Node.js and Sharp.

 ## Features

 - Convert single image files or bulk convert all images in a directory.
 - Support for various image formats including JPEG, PNG, WebP, TIFF, etc.
 - Optional compression to reduce file size.
-- Option to strip metadata from images.
+- Metadata is stripped by default to lower file size.
+- Ensures unique file names to prevent conflicts.

 ## Installation